Colorado Creek Riding Trail For Dirt Biking

 In the winter there is usually enough snow to travel this trail from November through early April.
 Not recommended for summer use due to wet and boggy trail conditions.
 Note: Moderate to heavy use by snowmobiles with moderate dog sledding and skier use.
 This area is open to summer use of motorized vehicles weighing less than 1,500 lbs.
 G.V.W..

-Overall, Colorado Creek Riding Trail is the 14th most popular dirt bike trail of all 20 dirt biking rides in Alaska.
+Overall, Colorado Creek Riding Trail is the 15th most popular dirt bike trail of all 20 dirt biking rides in Alaska.
+Several of the better dirt bike trails are nearby Colorado Creek Riding Trail including Moose Creek Bluff Trail, Windy Creek Trail, Quartz Creek Trail and Trail Creek Trail.